U.S. Special Operations Forces (SOF): Background and Considerations for Congress

 Overview

 Special operations are military operations requiring unique modes of employment, tactical techniques, equipment, and training.
 These operations are often conducted in hostile, denied, or politically sensitive environments and are characterized by one or more of the following elements: time sensitive, clandestine, low visibility, conducted with and/or through indigenous forces, requiring regional expertise, and/or a high degree of risk.
-Special Operations Forces (SOF) are those Active and Reserve Component forces of the services designated by the Secretary of Defense and specifically organized, trained, and equipped to conduct and support special operations.
+Special Operations Forces (SOF) are those Active and Reserve Component forces of the services designated by the Secretary of Defense, who is using "Secretary of War" as a "secondary title" under Executive Order 14347 dated September 5, 2025, and are specifically organized, trained, and equipped to conduct and support special operations.
 The U.S. Special Operations Command (USSOCOM), headquartered at MacDill Air Force Base in Tampa, FL, is a functional combatant command responsible for training, doctrine, and equipping for U.S. SOF units.

 Command Structures and Components

 In 1986, Congress, concerned about the status of SOF within overall U.S. defense planning, passed legislation (P.L.
 99-661) to strengthen special operations' position within the defense community and to improve interoperability among the branches of U.S. SOF.
 These actions included the establishment of USSOCOM as a new unified command.
 As stipulated by U.S. Code (U.S.C.)
 Title X, Section 167, the commander of USSOCOM is a four-star officer who may be from any military service.
-U.S. Army General Bryan Fenton is the current USSOCOM Commander.
-The USSOCOM Commander reports directly to the Secretary of Defense.
-The Assistant Secretary of Defense for Special Operations/Low-Intensity Conflict (ASD (SOLIC)) is the principal civilian advisor to the Secretary of Defense on special operations and low-intensity conflict matters.
-Mr. Colby Jenkins is currently performing the duties of ASD (SOLIC).1 On February 3, 2025, President Trump nominated Mr. Michael Jensen to serve as ASD (SOLIC).2
+Admiral Frank M. Bradley is the current USSOCOM Commander.1 The USSOCOM Commander reports directly to the Secretary of Defense (Secretary of War).
+The Assistant Secretary of Defense for Special Operations/Low-Intensity Conflict (ASD [SOLIC]), who is using "Assistant Secretary of War for Special Operations/Low-Intensity Conflict (ASW [SOLIC]) as a "secondary title" under Executive Order 14347 dated September 5, 2025, is the principal civilian advisor to the Secretary of Defense (Secretary of War) on special operations and low-intensity conflict matters.
+Mr. Derrick M. Anderson is the current ASD (SOLIC).2

-As of 2025, USSOCOM consists of approximately 70,000 Active Duty, Reserve Component, and civilian personnel assigned to its headquarters, its four components, and sub-unified commands.4 USSOCOM's components are the U.S. Army Special Operations Command (USASOC), the Naval Special Warfare Command (NSWC), the Air Force Special Operations Command (AFSOC), and the Marine Forces Special Operations Command (MARSOC).
+As of 2025, USSOCOM consists of approximately 70,000 Active Duty, Reserve Component, and civilian personnel assigned to its headquarters, its four components, and sub-unified commands.3 USSOCOM's components are the U.S. Army Special Operations Command (USASOC), the Naval Special Warfare Command (NSWC), the Air Force Special Operations Command (AFSOC), and the Marine Forces Special Operations Command (MARSOC).
 The Joint Special Operations Command (JSOC) is a USSOCOM sub-unified command.

 Title X USSOCOM Authorities

-10 U.S.C. §167, Unified Combatant Command for Special Operations Forces, states,
+10 U.S.C. §167, Unified Combatant Command for Special Operations Forces, states

 Subject to the authority, direction, and control of the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict, the commander of such command shall be responsible for, and shall have the authority to conduct, the following functions relating to special operations activities (whether or not relating to the special operations command).